-13% of Britain is woodland compared to an average 37% in Europe
+13% of Britain is woodland compared to 40% of the EU area

 Rewilding is not just about bringing trees back, but it’s a hugely important element.
 Woodland cover across Britain presently stands at a mere 13%.
 Much of this comprises exotic conifer and broadleaf plantations.
 These are crucial for timber production but support less wildlife and often absorb less carbon than natural woodlands and forests.
 When you consider the European average woodland cover is 37%, it’s easy to see we’re short of trees.

 Trees should be abundant in the British landscape, interspersed with meadows, wetlands, bog and other habitat.
 A mosaic landscape capable of absorbing great quantities of carbon and supporting a rich assortment of wildlife, including grazing animals and people.
 Instead, remnants of our rich rainforests and oak woods lie scattered.
 Although they can be beautiful, they’re often much diminished.
 Many are struggling to survive, with few younger trees regenerating or growing past the sapling stage.